Hex - The Legend of the Towers

 Hex

 In 1999 Alton Towers set about adding a rather different attraction to the park.
-However, no obvious land clearing occured, nor the closure of any existing rides.
-Instead the Towers Gift Centre, once the park's main gift shop closed.
-The Grand Entrance of the mansion shut its very large doors and work seemingly began within the Towers Ruins themselves.
+However, no obvious land clearing occurred, nor the closure of any existing rides.
+Instead, the Towers Gift Centre, once the park's main gift shop, closed.
+The Grand Entrance of the mansion shut its very large doors and work seemingly began within the Towers' Ruins themselves.

 Hex is closed for 2016 to allow some TLC to take place